-• Line Output
+Line Output

 The line output is a balanced and floating solid state class A type power stage that can have either leg taken to ground without degradation of either headroom, gain, distortion or noise.
-Care must be take however to select the correct polarity to be grounded with the Un-Balance switch on the rear.
-The ground will be taken at the output of the unit, and should not be take at the input to a single ended device.
-Rather, wire as balanced and have the single ended input pick up it's reference from the output of the BA-660.
-The shield is source'd at pin 1 of the XLR.
-Pin 2 is wired as plus (+) and Pin 3 is wired as minus (-)Chassis
+The Output is Transformer coupled.
+The shield is sourced at pin 1 of the XLR.
+Pin 2 is wired as plus (+) and Pin 3 is wired as minus (-)

-• Chassis Gnd (Green)
+Chassis Ground (Green)